smikhalevski/react-dom-renderer/README.md

 // → <strong>Bonjour</strong>
 ```

-Use the DOM pre-processor to alter the node tree before rendering.
+Provide the DOM pre-processor to alter the node tree before rendering.

 In this example we are going to unwrap root `p` element if it's the only one.